 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.” (from her essay ‘A Burst of Light‘)

+In most cultures across the world, women bear the burden of care for others as well as trying to manage work and home life and all the other things that call their attention.
+In this context there isn’t much time left to care for ourselves.
 What is more, I believe that the structure of patriarchy and capitalism actively invite us to squash our own needs.
 We are invited to work as hard as we can, juggle all the things and accept a scant reward for them.
 We are invited to feel like we ‘should’ do more for ourselves, but there is never time.
-It’s not just women that experience this but the extra burden women often bear in caring for others + their routinely lower pay compounds these things.
+It’s not just women that experience this, but the extra burden women often bear in caring for others and their routinely lower pay compounds these things.

 We internalise these messages too and so we may find there is a part of us that won’t look after ourselves.
 That is sneaky and sabotages our efforts.
 We are all, I believe, to varying degrees, sub-consciously internalising many, if not all of, the oppressions we want to resist.
 In this way we can find ourselves making plans to do things for ourselves and then prioritising other things or avoiding them, telling ourselves they aren’t really that important after all, and so on.